PrepMarquis/novela-hugo-starter/content/post/tales-from-internship-hunting.md

 Unless you are working in retail, or your career resembles a retail item (fast consumption, much needed, versatile, almost universal etc.) you, reaching out to a complete stranger - hiring manager- **won't initiate a conversation by itself**.
 You are at face value just another task to be dealt with.

 A plethora of reasons might have led to them not considering you; generally entry-low level applications are ghosted when there is no fit.
 This inevitably leads to you doubting your talent and fit factor in workplace.
+They obviously don't have to time to tell anyone reasons.

+Following-up helps in two ways.
+1. You can get valuable feedback to improve your application, your presentation for the next time.
+2. You will be sure of your talent and develop a more healthy way to approach the problem.

 **Don't juggle responsibilities**